 "Not really having any clinicians or doctors that looked like me, who spoke my native language, thrust me toward this path.
 I wanted to be that person and come back into my community and speak to my patients in Spanish."

-The goal has become a reality, and also inspired a blog.
-Reyes shares her insights online through www.stethoscopesandyoga.com.
+The goal became a reality, and also inspired a blog.

 "I wanted to share my experience as a Latina, as a person who changed careers, and now working in the pandemic.
 There is a mental health component with it too, with meditation and yoga.
 I'm kind of amazed at how many people have reached out to say, 'this is great.'"

-Being mindful and practicing meditation has long been a part of Reyes’ routine.
-Yoga came into the mix about seven years ago.
-Today, in the middle of extraordinary circumstances and chronic stress, it’s something Reyes relies on to get through the day.
+Being mindful and practicing meditation has long been a part of Reyes' routine.
+Yoga came into the mix about 7 years ago.
+And in the middle of extraordinary circumstances and chronic stress during the pandemic, it's something Reyes relied on to get through the day.

-“Whenever I have to gown up and head over to the COVID area, I often do a yoga pose or just take the time to reflect and prepare to see some pretty scary things, some really sad things.
-Some of my patients haven't made it, and being able to rely on my yoga and meditation training has really helped.”
+"Whenever I had to gown up and head over to the COVID area, I often did a yoga pose or just took the time to reflect and prepare to see some pretty scary things, some really sad things.
+Some of my patients didn't make it, and being able to rely on my yoga and meditation training has really helped."

-Reyes will often post a daily mantra for her followers and hold that mantra in her mind throughout her difficult shifts.
-Meanwhile, in her hands, she uses the Littmann CORE digital stethoscope to cut through the city traffic, the beeping monitors and all the activity that goes along with evaluating patients in need of urgent care.
+Reyes often posts a daily mantra for her followers and hold that mantra in her mind throughout her difficult shifts.
+Meanwhile, in her hands, she uses the Littmann CORE digital stethoscope to cut through the city traffic, the beeping monitors, and all the activity that goes along with evaluating patients in need of urgent care.
 Eko is proud to provide a tool frontline clinicians like Reyes have come to rely on.

-Find out more about Melody by visiting her website, or by connecting with her on Instagram.
+Find out more about Melody by connecting with her on Instagram.